mvextensions/mvbasic/doc/Extension Guide.md

 ## 5. Connecting to a MultiValue Server

 The extension allows users to connect to MV servers and edit, compile and catalog BASIC programs.
-It currently supports two connection options: MVGateway or AccuTerm (version 7 and above).
+It currently supports two connection options: MVGateway or [AccuTerm](https://www.zumasys.com/downloads/) (version 7.1+ with an add-on or version 8.0.1020+).

-While not required, it is recommended that you alter your workspace to set the following:
+While not required, it is recommended that you alter your VS Code User settings to specify the following:

 ```json
 "files.autoSave": false,